ArhanChaudhary/qter/README.md

 ## Can we do bigger numbers?

 If the biggest number qter could represent was three, it would not be an effective tool for computation.
 Thankfully, the Rubik's cube has 43 quintillion states, leaving us lots of room to do better than just four.
-Consider the algorithm `U' R`.
+Consider the algorithm `U R`.
 We can play the same game using this algorithm.
-The solved cube represents zero, `U' R` represents one, `U' R U' R` represents two, etc. This algorithm performs a much more complicated action on the cube, so we should be able to represent more numbers.
+The solved cube represents zero, `U R` represents one, `U R U R` represents two, etc. This algorithm performs a much more complicated action on the cube, so we should be able to represent more numbers.
 In fact, the maximum number we can represent this way is 104, wrapping around after 105 iterations.
 We would say that the algorithm has "order 105".

 There are still lots of cube states left; can we do better?
 Unfortunately, it's only possible to get to 1259, wrapping around on the 1260th iteration.
 You can try this using the algorithm `R U2 D' B D'`.
 There exists a mathematical proof that the maximum order is 1260, accessible here: [[1](#ref-1)].